2010-11: Josh Wesley skated for the East Coast Eagles program in North Carolina.

 2012-13: Wesley moved to Ann Arbor to skate for the NTDP’s U17 team and played for the USA’s bronze medal team at the 2013 World Hockey Challenge in Canada.
 He had 7 assists and 20 penalty minutes in 56 regular season games and had 2 assists with 4 penalty minutes in six games at the WHC.

 2013-14: Wesley joined the OHL’s Plymouth Whalers — skating in 66 of 68 regular season games as a 17-year-old rookie.
-He scored 2 goals with 6 assists and was -2 with 62 penalty minutes.
-Plymouth reached the playoffs; finishing fourth in the West Division.
-Wesley was ranked 79th amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+He scored 2 goals with 6 assists and was minus-2 with 62 penalty minutes.
+Plymouth finished fourth in the West Division and lost to eventual OHL champion Guelph in the first round of the playoffs.
+Wesley had 1 assist and was minus-1 with 2 penalty minutes in five playoff games.
+He was ranked 111th amongst North American skaters in the Central Scouting final rankings and was selected by Carolina in the fourth round (96th overall) in the 2014 NHL Draft.